 To take action, you first have to face fear.
 Don’t see your fears as limitations, rather see them as opportunities.
 Every fear you meet is an opportunity to move forward on your path.
 Every time you face and overcome a fear, you break a bar in the cage in which you have imprisoned yourself.

 To overcome your fears, you have to accept failure.
 But failing is part of your success, so consider failures humiliating or even as confirmation that you are not capable.
-Instead, see it as a motivation to move forward and a proof that you have already come a long way: you have taken actions, faced fears and are willing to move on.
+Instead, see it as a motivation to move forward and proof that you have already come a long way: you have taken action, faced fears, and are willing to move on.

 If you want some more tips to start your journey into yourself and increase your self-confidence, I invite you to subscribe to my YouTube channel and perhaps start with this video.
 I hope it helps.